Your Favorites: State title near misses

 “The one thing stands out in my mind is we had so much team speed and their grass was very, very high.
 I always wondered if they did it to slow us down.”

-Peabody High athletic director Bob Bua also recalled the '86 Division 1 Super Bowl, which the Tanners narrowly lost to Winchester at old Foxboro Stadium (20-13).
+Peabody High athletic director Bob Bua as well as former Tanner Bob Irzyk also recalled the ‘86 Division 1 Super Bowl, which the Tanners narrowly lost to Winchester at old Foxboro Stadium (20-13).

+"The 1986 Superbowl at Foxboro Stadium was a windy day.
+A referee’s phantom pass interface call and an uncharacteristically dropped punt decided the game’s outcome," says Irzyk.

 Beverly football coach Andrew Morency recalled his Super Bowl appearance while coaching Hamilon-Wenham in 2011, when the Generals lost to Bourne, 16-14, at Manning Field.
 H-W lost star QB Trevor Lyons to injury but still fought hard and wound up two points shy of a perfect season.